portugal d7 visa 2022 guide free eligibility test

 How long does a D7 Visa typically last?

-A D7 Visa is initially granted for a period of two years.
+A D7 residence permit is initially granted for a period of two years.
 After this period, it can be renewed for successive periods of three years.
 After five years of legal residency in Portugal, the visa holder may apply for a permanent residence permit or Portuguese citizenship.

 What documents are typically required for a D7 Visa application?